-Community Health Investments Improve Citizen Health
+Community Health Investments

 As a non-profit health system, Swedish is pleased to support the vital work of local nonprofit organizations.
-We support charitable organizations that work to improve the health of citizens in our community that align with our mission and vision, and are aligned with our community needs assessment priorities.
+We support charitable organizations that work to improve the health of citizens in our community that align with our mission and vision, and are aligned with our community health needs assessment priorities.

-Community Health Srategic Investment Transition Statement
+Community Health Strategic Investment Transition Statement

-As the climate of health care changes, Swedish’s Community Health Investment work will transition to focus on one to three major issues starting in 2023, where we will be more intentional, focused and performance driven to measure our collective impact and positively influence community health outcomes.
-Our current strategy is too broad, and after years of investing in multiple areas we have no way of measuring our impact on the communities’ outcomes we’ve invested in.
-The transition also means investing in fewer partners, but making a larger investment in those partners – thus providing our partners with reasonable notice and time to answer your questions.
+As the climate of health care changes, Swedish’s Community Health Investment work will transition to focus on one to four major issues starting in 2023, where we will be more intentional, focused and performance driven to measure our collective impact and positively influence community health outcomes.
+Our current strategy is too broad, and after years of investing in multiple areas we have no way of measuring our impact on the communities’ programs we’ve invested in.
+The transition also means investing in fewer partners, while making a larger investment in those partners – thus providing our partners with reasonable notice and time to answer your questions.

-Align Swedish Community Health Investment areas with other Providence regions and with Swedish Community Health Needs Assessment (CHNA) priorities.
+- Align Swedish Community Health Investment areas with other Providence regions and with Swedish Community Health Needs Assessment (CHNA) priorities.

 - New Central Puget Sound Executive Review team will make funding decisions and provide guidance of the Community Benefit goals, objectives, and initiatives.